MDPI: Inclusion in Beall's list

 MDPI was included on Jeffrey Beall's list of predatory open access publishing companies in February 2014.
 Beall's concern was that "MDPI's warehouse journals contain hundreds of lightly-reviewed articles that are mainly written and published for promotion and tenure purposes rather than to communicate science."
-Beall also claimed that MDPI used email spam to solicit manuscripts and made the unfounded claim that the company listed Nobel laureates on its journals' editorial boards without their knowledge.
+Beall also claimed that MDPI used email spam to solicit manuscripts and that the company listed Nobel laureates on its journals' editorial boards without their knowledge.
 MDPI responded to Beall's claims, seeking to debunk them.
-Chemist Peter Murray-Rust criticized the inclusion of MDPI in Beall's list, stating that his criticism of the publisher "lacks evidence" and is "irresponsible".
+Chemist Peter Murray-Rust criticized the inclusion of MDPI in Beall's list, writing in a blog post that Beall's criticism of the publisher "lacks evidence" and was "irresponsible".
+Commenters on the blog post (including Beall himself) noted that, despite Murray-Rust claiming to have "no personal involvement with MDPI", he was listed on their website as a member of their editorial board.

 MDPI made a successful appeal to the Beall's list appeals board in October 2015, and was removed from the list.
 Even after its removal, Beall remained critical of MDPI; in December 2015 he wrote: "it is clear that MDPI sees peer review as merely a perfunctory step that publishers have to endure before publishing papers and accepting money from the authors," and "it's clear that MDPI's peer review is managed by clueless clerical staff in China."

 Beall's list was shut down in 2017.
-Beall later wrote that he had been pressured to shut down the list by his employer University of Colorado Denver and various publishers, specifically mentioning MDPI as a publisher that had "tried to be as annoying as possible to the university so that the officials would get so tired of the emails that they would silence me just to make them stop."
-Although his supervisor insisted that the university supported Beall, the university did open a research misconduct review of Beall's listing of another open access publisher, Frontiers Media.
+Beall later wrote that he had been pressured to shut down the list by both his employer, University of Colorado Denver, and various publishers, specifically mentioning MDPI as a publisher that had "tried to be as annoying as possible to the university so that the officials would get so tired of the emails that they would silence me just to make them stop."
+Although his supervisor insisted that the university had supported Beall, the university did open a research misconduct review of Beall's listing of another open access publisher, Frontiers Media.
 The investigation closed without findings.